 TAKE ACTION |

-While there are significant issues with the management of increasing tourism along the road, and coordination of an assortment of small reserves and other public land could do with better coordination, the last thing our great national parks need is a new management authority.
-Our parks have been successfully protecting 80 per cent of the Great Ocean Road for decades.
+While there are significant issues with the management of increasing tourism along the road, and an assortment of small reserves and campgrounds other public land could do with better coordination, the last thing our great national parks need is a new management authority.
+Our national parks have been successfully protecting 80 per cent of the Great Ocean Road for decades.

-Worryingly, the new authority will be largely funded through public land leases and licenses.
-That would open our national parks to the threat of exploitation.
+The new authority will be largely funded by public land leases, licences and fees, opening our national parks to exploitation.